schlotg/viage-shopping-list/docs/shopping-list-element.md

 You will notice that the component has a member called *item*.
 This is a local copy of the data.
 Every time *init()* is called with a Item, the local copy is set and the component's HTML is replaced with new HTML that represents the new state.
 We use the back-tick strings template functionality to inject the various item values into the HTML.

 ### Attaching
 There are two buttons in the component that need click handlers attached to them.
 Viage has a convienent way of accessing HTML elements within a component.
-When you specify *attach=name* in the HTML it will automatically be able to be accessed in the *this.attachments[name]* .
-We utilize this feature to addEventListeners to both the buttons and the purchased checkbox.
+When you specify *attach=name* in the HTML it will automatically be able to be accessed in *this.attachments[name]* .
+We utilize this feature to call addEventListeners to both the buttons and the purchased checkbox.

 You can see that the delete button calls the *ShoppingListService.removeItem()* function.
 The purchased click handler triggers a save in the *ShoppingListService*.
 The edit button triggers a new Router state to edit the item.
 We will cover the Router in one of the later sections.

-Notice that we are using the standard DOM API addEventListener() instead of re-implementing it.
+Notice that we are using the standard DOM APIs such as addEventListener().

 ### [Next (The Shopping List Component)](shopping-list.md)